 The ingredients for your toppings are carefully sourced to deliver the best possible flavours.
 The mozzarella is from Somerset, soft goats cheese from White Lake Dairy and Stilton from Colston Bassett.
 Cured chorizo comes from Martinez Somalo, La Rioja and the cured meats are from Scorgiano Organic Estate in Tuscany.
 Other meats are from the Rare Breed Survival Trust in Gloucestershire.
-The tomatoes are organic and from Italy, wild capers from Salina and organic Kalamata olives from Greece.
+The organic tomatoes are from Italy, wild capers from Salina and organic Kalamata olives from Greece.

 Burrata Pugliese Starter

 In terms of the pizzas on offer, they have six on the menu and a couple on the specials blackboard.
-For something simple try the tomato with garlic and oregano or tomato with mozzarella and basil.
-Meaty options include the wild broccoli with mozzarella and Gloucester Old Spot hand sliced sausage which doesn’t have any tomatoes on.
+For something simple, try the tomato with garlic and oregano or tomato with mozzarella and basil.
+Meaty options include the wild broccoli with mozzarella and Gloucester Old Spot hand-sliced sausage which doesn’t have any tomatoes on.
 A variation is the Gloucester Old Spot with mozzarella, buffalo ricotta, wild mushrooms and some tomatoes.
 Or you could try the cured organic chorizo with tomato and mozzarella.
 Fish fans can try anchovies with mozzarella, tomato, garlic, oregano, capers and olives.

 Vegetarian Pizza Special